Attina Marie Cannaday: Crimes

 In 1982, Cannaday met and became lovers with Sergeant Ronald Wojcik, a twenty-nine year old divorcee with two children.
 Cannaday was sixteen at the time, though Wojcik did not know this initially.
 She and Wojcik separated when Wojcik found out Cannaday's true age and his military superiors discovered the affair.

-Later that year, Cannaday; David Randolph Gray (a twenty-eight year old unemployed man) and Dawn Bushart (a fifteen-year old), kidnapped Wojcik and his girlfriend, Sandra Sowash.
+Later that year, Cannaday, David Randolph Gray (a twenty-eight year old unemployed man), and Dawn Bushart (a fifteen-year old) kidnapped Wojcik and his girlfriend, Sandra Sowash.
 Cannaday forced the pair into Wojcik's van and drove Wojcik, Sowash, Gray, and Bushart for a distance and at one point suggested that Gray should rape Sowash.
 Cannaday stopped the car near a wooded area and Sowash escaped and called the Harrison County Sheriff's Department.
 Initially, Cannaday told the police that Gray was solely responsible for killing Wojcik but later told a jailer of her involvement in the murder.

 Trial

 Cannaday was charged with robbery, kidnapping, and homicide in the state of Mississippi in 1982.
 Cannaday's trial began September 20, 1982.
 She, Gray, and Bushart were all tried separately.
 The jury found Cannaday guilty of murder and sentenced her to death by lethal injection on September 23, 1982.
-After an appeal, the Supreme Court of Mississippi affirmed the guilty verdict but held that the death sentence was inappropriate given the misuse of Cannaday's statement to the jailer, Cannaday's age, and the fact that Gray, who physically committed the murder, was sentenced to death himself.
-(Gray, a habitual offender, had his sentence later reversed to life imprisonment.)
-In 1984, Cannaday was re-sentenced to one life sentence and two twenty-five year life sentences.
-The state granted Cannaday parole in 2008.
+On appeal, the Supreme Court of Mississippi affirmed the guilty verdict but granted her a resentencing hearing since she made incriminating statements to a deputy sheriff without her attorney present.

+Bushart pleaded guilty to manslaughter and was sentenced to 10 years in prison.

+In 1984, Cannaday was resentenced to life in prison.
+She was released on parole in 2008.